harsha-payidiparty/Maze-Game/README.md

 The rest are images.

 To start the game, double click on game.py.
-There, you will see 3 different colored squares The two reen squares are the players, the two red squares are the finish line, and the yellow squares are walls.
+There, you will see 3 different colored squares The two green squares are the players, the two red squares are the finish line, and the yellow squares are walls.

 Each square has a corresponding file to it.
 Green corresponds to player.py, red corresponds to finish.py, and yellow corresponds to block.py.